EXCLUSIVE-Major U.S. airlines eyeing government loans after grants -sources

 It told airlines to apply by Friday if they want priority consideration for the loan package, according to documents posted on its website, and by April 30 to be ensured consideration.
 If there is any money left over, late applicants could receive funds at a later date.
 Cargo carriers also face the same timetable to apply for a $4 billion pool of funds.

 Among other large carriers, Southwest Airlines Co will likely apply, while United and Delta Air Lines were still considering, the people said.
-Another industry person said all the major carriers would likely apply with the exception of Spirit Airlines.
-Spirit did not immediately respond to a request for comment.
-It said on Tuesday it expects to "agree on terms soon" on the payroll assistance grants.
+Spirit Airlines Inc is considering applying for the loans, a spokesman said.
+The budget carrier said on Tuesday it expected to "agree on terms soon" on the payroll assistance grants.

 Airline shares closed mixed on Wednesday, with American ending 2.9% higher and United up 3.1%, while Southwest closed 5.6% lower and Delta was off 0.8%.
 Major airlines must repay 30% of the grant funds provided in the form of low-interest loans over 10 years and issue Treasury warrants equal to 10% of the value of the grants.